tkoletsky1973/YieldLoop/docs/whitepaper/Whitpaper v0.3.md

 The Proof Feed does not optimize engagement.
 It optimizes verifiability.

 ---

+### 12.10 — Who Should Not Use YieldLoop

+YieldLoop is deliberately restrictive by design.
+It prioritizes accounting truth, finality, and survivability over comfort, predictability, or engagement.

+This system is **not suitable** for everyone.

+You should **not** use YieldLoop if any of the following are true:

+---

+#### You Expect Predictable or Continuous Income

+YieldLoop does not provide:
+- Guaranteed returns
+- Predictable yield
+- Income smoothing
+- Regular payouts

+Cycles may resolve to zero.
+Extended periods of zero-result cycles are normal and expected.

+If you require consistent income, this system will frustrate you.

+---

+#### You Expect APYs, Projections, or Performance Estimates

+YieldLoop does not display:
+- APYs
+- Expected returns
+- Forward-looking metrics
+- Performance projections

+If you need estimates to justify participation, YieldLoop cannot provide them.

+---

+#### You Are Uncomfortable With Finality

+Once a cycle is authorized:
+- Parameters cannot be changed
+- Execution cannot be stopped for convenience
+- Capital cannot be partially exited
+- Outcomes cannot be revised after settlement

+If you expect flexibility during execution, this system is not for you.

+---

+#### You Expect Active Management or Optimization

+YieldLoop does not:
+- Optimize strategies
+- Reallocate capital dynamically
+- React to market conditions
+- Adjust parameters mid-cycle
+- “Rescue” underperforming execution

+Execution follows what was authorized — nothing more.

+---

+#### You Expect Tokens to Represent Promises

+LOOP does not represent:
+- Future yield
+- Guaranteed redemption
+- Price appreciation
+- Loss protection
+- Participation rights

+If you interpret tokens as promises rather than records of past outcomes, you should not participate.

+---

+#### You Are Unwilling to Accept Zero as a Valid Outcome

+Zero-result cycles are not errors.
+They are correct results when profit does not survive all costs.

+If a zero outcome feels unacceptable, punitive, or broken, YieldLoop is not suitable.

+---

+### Explicit Warning

+YieldLoop exists to record reality — not to soften it.

+If you are seeking reassurance, predictability, or narratives that smooth over outcomes, you should not use this system.

+YieldLoop will not adapt to user expectations.
+Users must adapt to its rules.

+---

 ## 13. Optional Programs (Isolated From the Core Engine)